sangdth/hyper-tab-icons-plus/README.md

 #### 3. Map color
 Now you can map color by editing `src/constants/mapColors.js` file.
 Please note that you need to use the `process-name` to map the color, not `icon` name.

-Then run `npm run build` to make the build.
+Then run `npm run build` to make the build if you want.

 ## Credit